vikmokut/vikmokut/README.md

 - 👋 Hi, I’m @vikmokut (Victor Mokut)
-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m interested in Data Science but currently studying SWE @alx with Holberton School of Computer Sc.
-- 🌱 I’m currently learning Data Analytics on Coursera, LinkedIn, Freecodecamp & W3Schools and proficient to a great extent so far.
-- 💞️ I’m looking to collaborate on Health & Public Health analytics, and much more, ML and AI in healthcare management.
-I'm open too.
+- 💞️ I’m looking to collaborate on Health & Public Health projects, and much more, to enhanace healthcare management.
 - 📫 How to reach me: vikmokut@gmail.com; vikmokut@yahoo.com; +2347032182007.

 <!---